MicrosoftAZLabs/Cloud-Resume-Challenge/README.md

   1. Contains the Website.
   2. `main.js` contains visitor counter code.

-- StatisWebsiteViewCounter
+- StaticWebsiteViewCounter
-  1. Api which connects with cosmosDb to fetch visitor count
+  1. Api which connects with cosmos DB to fetch visitor count

 - Terraform
   1. `backend.sh` to create Storage Account and Blob Container for the terraform state.